-The MORE Act also requires the Bureau of Labor Statistics (BLS) to collect data on the industry’s demographics to ensure people of color and economically disadvantaged people can participate.
+The MORE Act also requires the Bureau of Labor Statistics (BLS) to collect data on the industry’s demographics.
+This would ensure people of color and economically disadvantaged people can participate.

-The MORE Act has the support of a coalition of civil rights, criminal justice, drug policy, and immigration groups, including the Drug Policy Alliance, the ACLU, NORML, Students for Sensible Drug Policy (SSDP), the Center for American Progress, Center for Law and Social Policy (CLASP), Human Rights Watch, Immigrant Legal Resource Center, Law Enforcement Action Partnership, Leadership Conference on Civil and Human Rights, Sentencing Project, UndocuBlack Network, and the Washington Office on Latin America (WOLA).
+The MORE Act has the support of a coalition of civil rights, criminal justice, drug policy, and immigration groups.
+They include the Drug Policy Alliance, the ACLU, NORML, Students for Sensible Drug Policy (SSDP), the Center for American Progress, Center for Law and Social Policy (CLASP), Human Rights Watch, Immigrant Legal Resource Center, Law Enforcement Action Partnership, Leadership Conference on Civil and Human Rights, Sentencing Project, UndocuBlack Network, and the Washington Office on Latin America (WOLA).

-“When the MORE Act was approved by the House of Representatives in the previous session, Congress demonstrated in no uncertain terms that the days of federal marijuana prohibition are numbered,” said NORML Political Director Justin Strekal.
+“The MORE Act was approved by the House of Representatives in the previous session.
+Congress demonstrated in no uncertain terms that the days of federal marijuana prohibition are numbered,” said NORML Political Director Justin Strekal.
 “While Senate Majority Leader Schumer and Senators Booker and Wyden continue to solicit feedback for their forthcoming legislation in the Upper Chamber, the House is preparing to once again advance criminal justice-focused legislation.”

 The NCIA and other advocates are concerned about the lack of a strong and comprehensive regulatory structure being included in the introductory language.
 Since it is not a legalization bill, it makes sense no regulatory structure would be created.

-“We need to move beyond the alcohol and tobacco models and incorporate the lessons learned in legal cannabis markets if we want to create a regulatory environment where small businesses can truly thrive, and which will start to repair the disparate harms caused by nearly a century of prohibition,” Smith said.
+“We need to move beyond the alcohol and tobacco models and incorporate the lessons learned in legal cannabis markets.
+If we want to create a regulatory environment where small businesses can truly thrive.
+Which will start to repair the disparate harms caused by nearly a century of prohibition,” Smith said.